-Shootings Near High School Football Games In Three States Friday Night Leave Two Dead & Three Injured
+Shootings Near High School Football Games In Three States On Friday Night Leave Two Dead And Three Injured

 — Matt Rodewald FOX 10 (@Matt_Fox10) August 25, 2018

-The third shooting had no victims and occurred about 9:45 p.m.
+The third shooting in Rockford, Illinois, had no victims and occurred about 9:45 p.m.
 The season opening game between Freeport High School and Auburn High School was stopped with 10 minutes left in the game after shots were heard nearby.
 Players and coaches hit the ground as a safety precaution.
 Police say the shooters were in their cars off school property and the incident had nothing to do with the football game.
-The scene was cleared by 10:30 p.m. according to WREX.
+The scene was cleared by 10:30 p.m., according to WREX.
 A cheerleader injured her shoulder in the rush to leave the stadium.

-On August 17, two people were shot during a preseason game in Wellington, Florida at Palm Beach Central High School.
+On August 17, two people were shot during a preseason game in Wellington, Florida, at Palm Beach Central High School.
 Local 10 reported that one man was airlifted from the football field, and another was driven to the hospital.
 Both victims were adults and were not students of either Palm Beach Central or their opponent, William T. Dwyer Community High School.
 Sheriff’s spokeswoman Teri Barbera said detectives with the violent crimes division would conduct an investigation to try to identify the shooter.